iotaledger/iota/crates/iota-indexer/README.md

 ### Running tests

+To run the tests, you need to have a running postgres instance with the database `iota_indexer` which can be accessed with the user `postgres` and the password `postgres`.
 The crate provides following tests currently:

 - unit tests for DB models (objects, events) which test the conversion between the database representation and the Rust representation of the objects and events.
 - unit tests for the DB query filters, which test the conversion of filters to the correct SQL queries.
 - integration tests (see [ingestion_tests](tests/ingestion_tests.rs)) to make sure the indexer correctly indexes transaction data from a full node by comparing the data in the database with the data received from the fullnode.

   They require a running postgres instance with the database `iota_indexer` and the `pg_integration` feature enabled.

 ```sh
 cargo test --features pg_integration